ry-v1/Notes/Delta Lake - The Definitive Guide.md

     - Scalability to billions of partitions or files: Queries against a Delta table can be planned on a single machine or in parallel.
     - Self-describing : All metadata for a Delta table is stored alongside the data.
 This design eliminates the need to maintain a separate metastore to read the data and allows static tables to be copied or moved using standard filesystem tools.
     - Support for incremental processing : Readers can tail the Delta log to determine what data has been added in a given period of time, allowing for efficient streaming.

+- Multiversion Concurrency Control (MVCC) File and Data Observations
+    - For deletes on object stores, it is faster to create a new file or files comprising the unaffected rows rather than modifying the existing Parquet file(s).
+    - This approach also provides the advantage of multiversion concurrency control (MVCC).
+    - MVCC is a database optimization technique that creates copies of the data, thus allowing data to be safely read and updated concurrently.
+This technique also allows Delta Lake to provide time travel.
+Therefore, Delta Lake creates multiple files for these actions, providing atomicity, MVCC, and speed.